Standards of Practice

 A Birth Arts International professional accompanies the woman in labor, providing emotional and physical support.
 The provider suggests comfort measures, provides support and suggestions for the partner.
 When possible, the doula provides pre- and post-partum education, resources, emotional support, to include information on practices and procedures, and information that can assist in the client making informed decisions about her care.
 Furthermore, doulas do not “prescribe” treatment, suggestions, advice or information made available within the function of the doula must be done with the provision that the doula recommends the client to confirm/confer/communicate/advise her primary care provider of her choice before using any application, therapy or treatment that could influence her pregnancy or health.

-Limits to Practice- Doulas do not practice medicine or midwifery and do not diagnose or prescribe.
-Doulas, that practice as adjunct practitioners, must in addition practice under their organizing body’s regulating practice.
+Limits to Practice- Doulas do not practice medicine or midwifery nor diagnose or prescribe.
+Doulas, that practice as adjunct practitioners, must in addition, practice under their organizing body’s regulating practice.
 Doulas do not perform clinical tasks, like labor assessment, blood pressure, administration of drugs or medical tasks for the mother.
 The doula will not alter or augment treatment.

-Referrals- If the doula cannot provide services she will refer the client to the care that is needed.
+Referrals- If the doula cannot provide services, she will refer the client to the needed care.

 Services Provided.
 The postpartum doula cares for the mother and family in their home during the postpartum period.
 The postpartum doula offers evidence-based education on infant feeding, emotional and physical recovery from childbirth, and other issues associated with the postpartum period including postpartum mood disorders.

 Limits of Practice: Postpartum Doula Standards apply to emotional, physical and educational support only.
 The certified postpartum doula does not perform clinical or medical tasks, such as taking temperatures, blood pressure check, dosing medicine or any other type of postpartum clinical care.
 The doula will state concerns to the family about any family member, including the baby.